fmExcense/compositeurdigital.github.io/en/manage_contents.md

 You can organize your documents in folders and sub-folders in an environment

-The first level of folder is displayed in the Compositeur Digital in the dock located at the bottom of the environment view :
+The first level of folders is displayed in the Compositeur Digital in the dock located at the bottom of the environment view :

 ![explorer root folders](img/explorer_root_folders.jpg)

 ![root folders](img/root_folders.jpg)

->### <a name="contentFolder"></a> Hidden folders
+>### <a name="contentFolder"></a> Hidden folders feature
 >
->Folders using a '.content' extension will not be seen in Compositeur Digital.
+>Folders using '.content' in their name will not be displayed in the Compositeur Digital.
 >See [interactive slideshow](slideshow#interactive) to see the common use of this feature.

 ## Documents

 Simply drag and drop your documents in the folders and sub-folders to populate your environment.

-Check [Supported content](content_types.md) for an exhaustive list of supported file types.
+Check the [Supported content](content_types.md) for an exhaustive list of supported file types.

-## Display order
+## Displaying sequence

-The Compositeur Digital will display folders and documents using an alphabetical order.
-You can however force a specific order for documents and folders by prefixing the names with a number.
+The Compositeur Digital will display folders and documents in alphabetical order.
+You can however force a specific displaying sequence for documents and folders by prefixing the file or folder names with a number.
 The Compositeur Digital will not display the numbers but will arrange the items accordingly.

 >Note : If you ever need to display a file with a name starting with a number (e.g. `3D render`) please refer to the [Advanced configuration](config#configuration_dun_document) section.